 Artists’ receptions and a series of community-oriented Art & Literature events hosted throughout the year provide wonderful opportunities to learn, dive deeper and join the discussion.
 Of the selection and quality, art aficionados and collectors have been known to say, “the best gallery in Aspen… is in Basalt!”

-Ann has been a government leader, non-profit executive and business professional for many years, serving as U.S. Secretary of Labor and Under Secretary of the U.S. Department of the Interior under President Reagan, among numerous government positions.
-She is a member of the Boards of Directors of many blue-chip U.S. corporations, including Michael Kors, Host Hotels & Resorts.
-Ann is Chairman of the Board of the Middle East Investment Initiative (MEII).
-She is also Chairman Emeritus of the Board of Trustees of The Aspen Institute (www.aspeninstitute.org) and the RAND Corporation (www.rand.org), and served as Chairman of the Board of Directors for the Anderson Ranch Arts Center in Snowmass Village, Colorado (www.andersonranch.org).
+Ann was been a government leader, non-profit executive and business professional for many years, serving as U.S. Secretary of Labor and Under Secretary of the U.S. Department of the Interior under President Reagan, among numerous government positions.
+She was a member of the Boards of Directors of many blue-chip U.S. corporations, including Michael Kors, Host Hotels & Resorts.
+Ann was Chairman of the Board of the Middle East Investment Initiative (MEII).
+She was also Chairman Emeritus of the Board of Trustees of The Aspen Institute (aspeninstitute.org) and the RAND Corporation (www.rand.org), and served as Chairman of the Board of Directors for the Anderson Ranch Arts Center in Snowmass Village, Colorado (www.andersonranch.org).

-Both a long-time resident of the Roaring Fork Valley and a passionate art collector, Ann is now living her dream: she is creating a forum for the exchange of art and ideas in a place she holds dear.
+Both a long-time resident of the Roaring Fork Valley and a passionate art collector, Ann lived her dream: she created a forum for the exchange of art and ideas in a place she holds dear.
+Read more

 Claire joined the gallery as the Marketing Manager in April of 2017.
 The California native moved to the Roaring Fork Valley in 2011 as a pit-stop on her way to her hometown of Santa Barbara.
 Enthralled by the exquisite nature, changing seasons, arts, culture, and residents of the valley, she decided to make her stop-over permanent.
 Her degree in Business Management from Babson College, the top school for entrepreneurship in the United States, and her entrepreneurial spirit led her to start a marketing and business consulting company, Top Branch Business Design, with the focus on working with smaller businesses fueled by a passion for the arts.
 Her grandmother, an artist, is the root of Claire’s passion to help artists and entrepreneurs succeed in realizing their dreams.
 She explores the arts through glassblowing, screen printing, drawing, painting, photography, and digital design.

 Jenn has that rare background in digital media and fine art that makes her a great User Experience designer.
 Her ability to understand how to communicate brands and business propositions visually results in websites for both art galleries, where she was Web Director at Spanierman Gallery NYC, as well as consumer and technology companies with equal success.
-She also possess the ability to integrate marketing & social media components, SEO and response mechanisms in the same graceful way she does most things, unobtrusively, as if it’s just natural.
+She also possesses the ability to integrate marketing & social media components, SEO and response mechanisms in the same graceful way she does most things, unobtrusively, as if it’s just natural.
 We think she prepped herself well for her career with a BA from UCSD in Interdisciplinary Computing in the Arts, and minors in Computer Science and Fine Art.
-Brains and a true creative spirit–plus she knows how to code and she’s not afraid to do it.
+Brains and a true creative spirit—plus, she knows how to code.

 Ann Korologos Gallery is honored to have had such a wonderful team of interns over the years.
 These talented women are eager and capable, and their passions and interests add wonderful dimension to our work and service.
 As a gallery, we are committed to everyone learning something new with every visit, and our interns are no exception!
 Here’s to you, ladies!

-Meet our Chief Happiness Officers: Haddie, Georgie, Sam and Winston.
+Meet our Chief Happiness Officers: Georgie, Sam and Winston.
 We promise a warm welcome with no jumping!
-Haddie is a sweet Black Lab who shines light on our world and chases shadows.
 Georgie is a spunky Welsh Terrier who keeps an eye on everything, and loves to be pet under the chin.
 Sam and Winston, Ann’s Yellow Labs are high energy sweet hearts that work from home.
 Basalt is a dog friendly town, and Ann Korologos Gallery is no exception!